We offer a hand up toward affordable homeownership.

-- Be willing to contribute 200-400 of hours of ‘sweat equity’ on the construction sites and complete 17 homeowner courses to prepare for becoming a homeowner.
+- Be willing to contribute 75-150 hours of ‘sweat equity’ on the construction sites and complete classes to prepare for becoming a homeowner.

 - The total household income must fall within a predetermined range according to the number of people in the family.
 This is to ensure that the new homeowners will be able to pay the low monthly mortgage payment, which includes escrows such as taxes, insurance and possible HOA.

-- The projected housing payment cannot exceed 30% of your gross income.
+- The projected housing payment must be affordable for you.
 You will need to qualify for the mortgage loan and meet our income criteria.

 How the Program Works

-You may be eligible for a Habitat home if you have been a resident of Orlando/Orange County for at least one year and you meet the 3 guidelines: need, ability to pay, and willingness to partner.
+You may be eligible for a Habitat home if you are a resident of Orange County or Osceola County and you meet the 3 guidelines: need, ability to pay, and willingness to partner.